 Several clinical trials and direct cumulative research have shown that there are several essential oils that are beneficial in terms of stimulating cognitive function and in particular, improving memory, especially short-term recall.
 But something else was uncovered in these trials.
 There was also an improvement for some participants in lessening anxiety and easing depression.

-The three most effective oils for memory assistance are Rosemary, Lemon and Lavender.
+The three most effective oils for boosting your memory are Rosemary, Lemon and Lavender.
 Blended together or used individually, the benefits are real.

 A Rosemary study was done with 20 seniors, 10 in two separate rooms.
 In one room, the scientists diffused rosemary essential oil (Rosmarinus officinalis).
 Twenty minutes later, blood samples were drawn and the researchers found the markers for rosemary essential oil in the blood plasma.
 A variety of memory and cognitive function tests were performed with the seniors and their results improved 46% over their pre-diffuser tests!
 The second group of ten, where Rosemary was not diffused in the room, scored nearly the same as their first test.